 Autofocus

-As for autofocus, there’s honestly not a lot to say.
-The Sigma 60mm F2.8 has decent autofocus that is reliable, but not particularly fast.
+Frankly, there’s not a lot to say for autofocus.
+The Sigma 60mm F2.8 has decent AF that is reliable, but not particularly fast.

 Manual Focus

 The focusing ring is sleek, slippery metal.
-It can be hard to grip, especially with sweaty (or cold) hands, and the focusing itself isn’t even well dampened.
+It can be hard to grip, especially with sweaty (or cold) hands, and the focusing ring itself isn’t even well-dampened.

-I wouldn’t expect to use manual focus a lot on this lens, its a pretty lackluster experience.
+I wouldn’t expect to use manual focus a lot on this lens, it’s just straight-up weird.

 My Final Thoughts